Cubs hope depth will help them weather uncertainty

 "These are the things you have to expect over the course of the year.
 And we have good depth."

-Maddon isn't wrong, though the depth on the Cubs' starting staff hasn't been tested this much since the team became a contender.
+Maddon isn't wrong, though the depth on the starting staff hasn't been tested this much since the team became a contender.
 The Cubs just lost a game with their ace on the mound, Montgomery will get his first start since last season, and former Rockies prospect Eddie Butler gets his turn on Saturday.

 "You can't dwell on the negatives," Lester said.
 "We'll figure it out as we go."